Maco5/autonomous-mobile-robot/README.md

-# Autonomous Mobile Robot (AMR) Platform
+# Autonomous Mobile Robot (AMR)

-A firmware engineering project implementing **reactive autonomous navigation** and **3-DOF manipulation** on a differential-drive chassis.
-Developed in C++ for the ATmega328P (Arduino Uno), this system integrates ultrasonic time-of-flight sensing with PWM motor control to execute real-time collision avoidance.

-📄 **Documentation:**
+An embedded systems project built around the ATmega328P (Arduino Uno), combining autonomous obstacle avoidance with a 3-servo manipulator on a differential-drive chassis.
+The firmware, written in C++, handles ultrasonic sensing, PWM motor control through an H-bridge driver, and a hardcoded pick-and-place routine for the arm.

-For a complete engineering breakdown, including hardware architecture, pin mapping, and finite state machine logic, refer to the **[Technical Project Overview](PROJECT_OVERVIEW.md)**.
+📄 **Documentation:** For the full engineering breakdown - hardware architecture, pin mapping, and control logic - see the **[Technical Project Overview](PROJECT_OVERVIEW.md)**.